The Mystic Knights of the Oingo Boingo: History

-As Richard Elfman's interest shifted to filmmaking, he passed leadership of the band to younger brother Danny, who had recently returned from spending time in Africa playing violin and studying percussion instruments.
-They gained a following in Los Angeles, and appeared as contestants on The Gong Show in 1976, winning the episode they appeared on with 24 points out of a possible 30.
+As Richard Elfman's interest shifted to filmmaking, he passed leadership of the band to Danny.
+The group gained a following in Los Angeles, and appeared as contestants on The Gong Show in 1976, winning the episode they appeared on with 24 points out of a possible 30.
 The Gong Show presentation included an accordion, a purple dragon and a gaseous rocket-man.

 Later in 1976, The Mystic Knights of the Oingo Boingo released "You Got Your Baby Back", a doo-wop style novelty single about kidnapped heiress Patty Hearst.
 Both this track and the B-side "Ballad of the Caveman" were written and sung by Danny Elfman.
 The band featured in the 1976 Martin Brest film Hot Tomorrows performing the songs "St. James Infirmary" and "42nd Street".

-Under the younger Elfman's leadership, the troupe made a transition away from street theater into dedicated multimedia theatrical performance around 1977, performing in theaters and clubs around Los Angeles, which is depicted in the bulk of surviving video and audio footage.
-Musical performances were often augmented by humorous skits, costume changes, and projected short films and animations, including the original "Tender Lumplings", which was often shown in this period and would be revived many years later towards the end of Oingo Boingo's subsequent lifespan.
+Under the younger Elfman's leadership, the troupe made a transition away from street theater to multimedia musical shows in theaters and clubs around Los Angeles, which is depicted in the bulk of surviving video and audio footage.
+Musical performances were often augmented by humorous skits, costume changes, and projected short films and animations, including "Tender Lumplings" (which would be revived as a song many years later by Oingo Boingo).

 In interviews detailing his musical influences, Danny Elfman has maintained that during much of his years with The Mystic Knights, "I lived in my head back in the early part of the [20th] century, long before I was born; I didn't want to listen to music recorded after 1935."
 This is strongly evidenced in the original material he wrote and composed for the band during this time, taking cues from the music of Duke Ellington and Django Reinhardt in songs such as "Because of You (Hold Tight)" and "I Must Be Dreaming" (both recorded in demo form in 1978).
 Steve Bartek became a member of The Mystic Knights in 1975 partly due to his ability to play guitar in a Django Reinhardt style.
 Some of the earliest songs to become future Oingo Boingo staples began to appear around this time, including "Goodbye, Goodbye" and early versions of their cover of Willie Dixon's "Violent Love".
 Cab Calloway songs such as "Minnie The Moocher" and "St. James Infirmary Blues" continued to be staples of Mystic Knights setlists; long after the band had transformed into Oingo Boingo, "Minnie The Moocher" returned to the band's setlist for a short period in 1989-1990.